Status of food safety in Africa

 has the world's highest per capita incidences of foodborne illness with 91 million cases of sickness.

 ”In many countries, the capacity gap includes a lack of effective public policies and institutions to provide regulatory oversight; insufficient extension services, research, and other technical assistance for producers; too few trained people to carry out food safety activities in both the public sector and in small-and-medium-size enterprises (SME's) and lack of cold chain facilities, food testing laboratories and other physical infrastructure.
-These gaps – and the resulting questions about food safety – result in costly and death for domestic consumers, who rely heavily on informal markets for their food, jeopardize market access and thus economic success for African farmers and food companies.”
+These gaps – and the resulting questions about food safety – result in costly and death for domestic consumers, who rely heavily on informal markets for their food, jeopardize market access and thus economic success for African farmers and food .”
 (L. Mofolo, I. Boto 2018)

 According to this study, there is a need for action from policymakers, producers, and consumers in in Africa to ensure food safety and prevent foodborne illnesses.
 The growing population and urbanization in these countries lead to increased demand for processed food, therefore the supply chains became more complex and the local and global food systems are under pressure.